cracked tooth

 Causes of a Cracked Tooth

-Hard foods like ice, nuts, dried sweets, or even biting unexpectedly on a stone in food can put too much pressure on the tooth.
+Hard foods like ice, nuts, or dried sweets can put too much pressure on the tooth.
 If the enamel is already weak, a sudden crack can develop instantly.

 People who grind their teeth put constant pressure on the enamel.
 Over time, this friction weakens the tooth surface, increasing the chance of cracks.
 A night guard is often recommended to prevent further fractures.

 Sports accidents, falls, or sudden impacts can cause cracks in the front teeth or molars.
-Even if the tooth doesn’t hurt immediately, internal cracks can worsen over time.
+Children may need a Pediatric Dentist check-up after trauma.

 Symptoms of a Cracked Tooth